Francisco-G-M/my-first-repository/README.md

 # my-first-repository
-Hi this is my first repository, in this project you can see all project's and prototype's and the progress of that project's.
-Thank you for you attention and welcome.<3
+"Welcome to my first repository on GitHub.
+Here you will find my projects and their progress.
+I hope you like it."